yunnysunny/grunt-pages/README.md

 #### pagination
 Type: `Object`

 An object containing config for pagination.
-This option generates paginated list pages which each containing a specified number of posts.
+This option generates paginated list pages which each contain a specified number of posts.
 These paginated list pages are generated in the `dest` folder relative to the pagination.listPage's location in the format `pagination.listPage`/pages/`pageNumber`/index.html.

 Here is a sample config using pagination: